RaiN3772/PHP-Microframework/README.md

 $result = $database->delete('my_table', $where, $bind);
 ```
 ### Query
-if you have a complex query that you want to perform you can use the `query` method instead of the mentioned one
+if you have a complex query that you want to perform you can use the `query` method instead of the mentioned ones
 ```
 // Define the SQL query
 $sql = "SELECT * FROM `users` LEFT JOIN `posts` ON posts.user_id = users.user_id WHERE id = :id ";